The U.S. Amazon marketplace has hundreds of millions of products listed in over 30 categories.

-Jungle Scout’s Extension is a browser extension which is fed data from Jungle Scout’s AccuSales™ Amazon data engine.
+Jungle Scout’s Extension is a browser extension that is fed data from Jungle Scout’s AccuSales™ Amazon data engine.
 It takes the information on each of Amazon’s search engine result pages, organizes it, averages it out, and gives you information to help you make the best product purchase decision.

 If you want to get your feet wet first, then consider trying out Jungle Scout’s free sales estimator tool.
 While it doesn’t estimate the sales for an entire category like the Jungle Scout Extension, it can make sales estimations simple for you if you prefer to do things the old-fashioned way.

-Plus, if you want to just get a feel for Amazon and sell only a couple products at first, this might be the best way for you to go.
+Plus, if you want to just get a feel for Amazon and sell only a couple of products at first, this might be the best way for you to go.

 But what if you’re not sure what to sell?
 That’s where Jungle Scout — an all-in-one platform for selling on Amazon — can help.
 This time, instead of finding a product to sell on Amazon using Amazon Best Sellers Rank and random searches, you can put in the Amazon Best Sellers Rank you’re interested in targeting and reverse engineer a high sales product niche.

 In addition to that, it also has tools to help you track competitor products’ daily sales, find profitable keywords, and organize the Amazon product catalog any way you see fit.